![]() Joel M. Caplan

 Ph.D.
 (2002) Bowling Green State University

-Dr. Boxer is an Associate Professor in the Department of Psychology at Rutgers-Newark, and Adjunct Research Scientist in the Research Center for Group Dynamics at the University of Michigan.
+Dr. Boxer is a Professor in the Department of Psychology at Rutgers-Newark, and Adjunct Research Scientist in the Research Center for Group Dynamics at the University of Michigan.
 His work focuses on the development of antisocial behavior, and the impact of exposure to violence and crime.
 Boxer has been PI or Co-PI on projects examining various aspects of violence and mental health funded by the US Office of Juvenile Justice and Delinquency Prevention, the National Institute of Mental Health, the National Institute of Child Health and Human Development, and the Centers for Disease Control.
 Boxer co-edited Treating the Juvenile Offender (2008, Guilford).

 Erin Gibbs Van Brunschot | begibbsv@ucalgary.ca